Code4SA/old-code4sa.github.io/_posts/2015-04-08-pay-a-living-wage.md

 ## By Adi Eyal
 [@soapsudtycoon](https://twitter.com/soapsudtycoon)

 We recently launched our [Living Wage calculator](http://living-wage.co.za), a tool that helps you decide whether you are paying your domestic worker enough.
 It forms part of a larger story around [domestic worker wages](http://living-wage.news24.com).
 The response was overwhelming, mostly positive but also many negative (and downright racist).
-In this post I examine some common excuses that naysayers give when justifying why the pay low wages:
+In this post I examine some common excuses that naysayers give when justifying why they pay low wages:

 ## I pay what I can afford.
 *Retort*: If you truly value your domestic worker but can't afford to pay her a decent salary, employ her for fewer days per week and give